Teradata/product-help/vikki-test/Use Cases/ManufacturingDefectsAnalysis.md

 ## Manufacturing Defect Analysis

 You are a business analyst for a major electric vehicle (EV) manufacturer.
 While running regular financial reports using Teradata Vantage, you discover a serious issue with increasing warranty repairs, primarily driven by battery pack replacements.
-The battery pack is one of the most expensive and critical components in the vehicle.
+The battery pack is one of the most expensive and critical components in a vehicle.
 Using Vantage and the data captured during the manufacturing process, you can determine the root cause and resolve the issue.

 ![png](costs.png)